Understanding Vehicle Safety Inspection Costs in Ontario

 What Is Not Included in the Inspection Fee

-It is important to understand that the inspection fee only covers the assessment itself.
+It's important to understand that the inspection fee only covers the assessment itself.
 Additional costs may apply if:

 The vehicle requires repairs to meet safety standards